nottohave/Art-Gallery-Website/README.md

 1/4/22
     Update on desktop mode for the website.
     Everything is static - mean as you increase the screen size, things will stay permanent to the top left.
 I will find a way to make it responsive.
 Just atm, to make it responsive meaning to break certain big part down which could affect the smaller components.
 This is not a great practice, but it can be improved over time.

+    Web is available to see in:
+    Mobile 375px
+    Tablet 768px
+    Desktop: 1400px